arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 ### Start the upgrade process of all _arangod_ & _arangosync_ servers

-Run the following command:
+Run the following command for any of the starter endpoints (e.g. `http://localhost:8528`) to upgrade the entire cluster:

 ```bash
 arangodb upgrade --starter.endpoint=<endpoint-of-a-starter>
 ```

-The `--starter.endpoint` option can be set to the endpoint of any of the starters.
-E.g. `http://localhost:8528`.
+**Note:** if you have connected clusters across multiple datacenter, you need to update each of the clusters.

 **Important:**